jmuyskens/nicar2017-d3/intermediate/README.md

 `d3.dateFormat` returns a function that turns a Date into a String

-The format DSL is like strptime in other langs worth learning the most common args
+The format DSL is like strptime in other programming languages.
+It's worth learning the most common arguments.

+  var parseTime = d3.timeParse('%a %b %d %H:%M:%S +0000 %Y');
+  var formatTime = d3.timeFormat('%Y-%m-%d');
+  var parseFormattedTime = d3.timeParse('%Y-%m-%d');

 [Try it out!](https://runkit.com/npm/d3-time-format)

-# 4. Aggregating data
+# 3. Aggregating data
 TK rollup docs link

+Add a `.rollup()` function that counts number of tweets per day.

-# 3. Putting it together
+# 4. Putting it together
-TK blockbuilder link
+Fork this block: TK blockbuilder link

-Copy in complete nesting code and store the nested data in a variable called `nestedData`.
+Copy in your `d3.nest()` code and store the nested data in a variable called `nestedData`.

-Modify domain of the x and y-axis with d3.extent.
+Modify domain of the x and y-axis using `d3.extent()`.

 Change reference in `.data()` to `nestedData`.